(xii) Provisions

 I. Foreign currency risk: -

 The Company has foreign exchange exposure in the form of borrowings from overseas lending agencies as part of its resources raising strategy.
 Large cross border flows together with the volatility may render company's Balance Sheet vulnerable to exchange rate movements.
-As per its Board approved policy, company mitigates the foreign exchange risk through Principal only swap, Currency and Interest Rate Swap etc. (derivatives transactions).
+As per its Board approved policy, company mitigates the foreign exchange risk through Principal Only Swap (POS), Cross Currency & Interest Rate Swap (CCIRS), Forwards, Interest Rate Swaps (IRS), Cross, Currency and Cross Currency Options, structured / cost reduction products etc. (derivatives transactions).
 These foreign exchange contracts, carried at fair value, have varying maturities depending upon the underlying contract requirement and risk management strategy of the Company.

 For the year ended 31.03.2024